CycloneDX/transparency-exchange-api/README.md

 no `Authorization` request header is supplied by the client, the server MUST respond with a 401 Unauthorized response.

-Servers MUST honour the requested content type in the `Accept` header.
-If the server does not support the requested content type a HTTP 406 response MUST be returned.
+Servers MUST honour the requested content types in the `Accept` header.
+If the server does not support any of the requested content types a HTTP 406 response MUST be returned.
 The 406 response body MUST contain a list of server supported content types in the below format with `text/plain` content type.